Skip to content

 • @derivedFrom - signals that the field will not be persisted in the database.
 Instead, it will be derived from the entity relations

-TypeScript entity classes have to be regenerated whenever the schema is changed, and to do that we use the squid-typeorm-codegen tool.
+TypeScript entity classes have to be regenerated whenever the schema is changed, and to do that, we use the squid-typeorm-codegen tool.
 The pre-packaged commands.json already comes with a codegen shortcut, so we can invoke it with sqd:

 sqd codegen

-ABI Definition and Wrapper
+ABI Definition and Type Generation

 Similar functionality is available for EVM indexing through the squid-evm-typegen tool.
 It generates TypeScript modules for handling EVM logs and transactions based on a JSON ABI of the contract.

 The procedure uses a sqd script from the template that uses squid-evm-typegen to generate Typescript facades for JSON ABIs stored in the abi folder.
-Place any ABIs you requre for interfacing your contracts there and run:
+Place any ABIs you require for interfacing your contracts there and run:

-sqd typegen
+sqd typegen:evm

-Managing the EVM contract
+Manage the EVM Contracts

 import { Contract } from './model';

-export const contractAddress = 'wss://moonbeam.public.blastapi.io';
+export const pilots =

 );